 AAB (excluding general studies).
-Chemistry must be offered at A-level (minimum Grade B) along with at least one other A-level science subject

-A-level Science subjects considered include:
+Either Biology or Chemistry must be offered at A-level (minimum Grade B) along with at least one other A-level science subject A-level Science subjects considered include:

+Other Biology

+science Chemistry

-Other science Biology Human Biology
+A-levels Human Biology

-A-levels Physics
+Physics

 Mathematics

 Environmental Science

 Geology

 Geography

-Psychology

-Applicants only offering A-level Chemistry will be considered on a case by case basis.
+Applicants only offering A-level Biology or Chemistry will be considered on a case by case basis.